-Any activity that places your neck in an awkward position for an extended amount of time could cause the muscles around in your neck to become fatigued and spasm.
-For example, holding your phone against your shoulder while you talk, sleeping with your neck at an awkward angle, carrying a heavy bag on one shoulder, or having to look downward to view your computer screen can all cause neck stiffness.
+Any activity that places your neck in an awkward position for an extended amount of time could cause neck muscles to become fatigued and spasm.
+For example, holding your phone against your shoulder while you talk, sleeping with your neck at an awkward angle, carrying a heavy bag on one shoulder, or having to look too far downward or upward to view your computer screen or a TV can all cause neck stiffness.

-A newer cause of neck strain is known as "text neck," which is neck pain and stiffness caused by people spending more and more time looking down at their smartphones.
+Another cause of neck strain is known as text neck, which is neck pain and stiffness caused by spending more and more time looking down at smartphones and tablets.

 2. Cervical spine disorders